LeanneCodes/in-the-net/README.md

 ## Known Bugs

 * On an iPhone 12, the user can scroll down the page fine, but when they scroll back up, a lot of white space appears on both sides of the page screen across the x axis.
+* Social links appear blue instead of white on some devices and search engines
+* Navigation links float left on Mozilla Firefox and Internet Explorer
+* The grid container code does not seem to integrate well on Internet Explorer

 ## Deployment
+* The website was deployed to GitHub.
+The steps to deploy are as follows:
+    * In the GitHub repository, navigate to the Settings tab
+    * Scroll down to GitHub pages and click "Check it out here!"
+    * Under "Source" ensure you select "main"
+    * Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found here - [In The Net](https://leannecodes.github.io/in-the-net/ "In The Net")

 ## Design
 * Colour Scheme